cabforum/smime/SBR.md

 The CA or RA SHALL validate the digital signature and SHALL only use the signing Certificate as evidence for identity attributes if the signature is valid.

-If required identity attributes to be collected are not present in the Certificate, the CA or RA SHALL collect these attributes from other sources and validated.
+If required identity attributes to be collected are not present in the Certificate, the CA or RA SHALL collect these attributes from other sources and validate.

 5.	**Validation of an Attestation**